dpark714/Wheely2/README.md

 ## Acknowledgements
 In order to use Google Map API, API Key is required.
-Inquire it @dpark000@citymail.cuny.edu
+Inquire it via dpark000@citymail.cuny.edu

 Wheely is implemented by open-source, NYC Core Framework.